delighttechnology/facebook-messenger-word-cloud/README.md

 # Facebook Messenger Word Cloud
 Create Facebook Messenger Word Cloud based on the messeges exported from Facebook archive.
-Script extracts messages from one or multiple "message_x.HTML" files for a selected folder and transform into **.PNG** (Word Cloud) and **.CSV** (descending words list) containing most frequently used words.
+Script extracts messages from one or multiple `message_x.HTML` files for a selected folder and transform into `.PNG` (Word Cloud) and `.CSV` (descending words list) containing most frequently used words.
 If you don't have any of the imported library, you can easily install them by coping the comment from the begining of the script (pip install XXX).
 Generating a word cloud from a JSON file would probably be much simpler however, not everyone downloads this file as an archive at the first place and it wouldn't be such a challenge.

 ## Table of contents